Montana Kaimin

 The Montana Kaimin is the University of Montana's student-run independent newspaper located in Missoula, Montana.
-The paper is printed once a week, Thursday, with special editions printed occasionally.
-The current editor-in-chief is Griffen Smith.
-The newspaper is divided into four sections: news, sports, arts and culture, and opinion.
-It is printed in color.
+The paper is printed once a week, Thursday, with special editions printed occasionally and is online at MontanaKaimin.com.
+The Kaimin covers news, sports, arts and culture, and opinion.

 The name "Kaimin" is derived from the Salish Indian word "Q̓ey̓min" and means "something written" or a "message".

 History

 1898 to early 1900s

 The Kaimin has been in publication since 1898 and the first issue sold for 15 cents.
 Charles Pixley was the first editor of the Kaimin.
 The monthly publication combined artful literary styling of student writers with colorful gossip of campus life.
 From June 1898 until 1900, the Kaimin was formatted as a monthly magazine.
 The first weekly edition of the paper was printed in September 1900.
 In March 1927, the Kaimin began printing twice a week, Tuesday and Friday.
 The publication changed to daily printing beginning in March 1938, and did so until World War II.